paul-caron/EpicCanvas/README.md

 Vertices positions are also floats.

 This library is in early development and more changes are coming.
+No warranty given.
+Using this library is at your own risk.